mike632t/x11-calc/README.md

 - `Mark SHIN` for testing on MacOS.

-- `Jonakeys` for getting the simulators working on FreeBSD.
+- `Jonakeys` for getting the emulators working on FreeBSD.

 - `Quozl` for helping with double buffering display changes.